Last updated: April 23, 2026

 Playground in Alpine, CA.

-Playground for Alpine homes, done by licensed San Diego County installers.
+Playground for Alpine homes, done by vetted local turf installers.
 Playground turf is a different product from yard turf.
 It uses thicker shock pad underlayment with a documented critical fall height, and the installation has to match the spec for the rating to apply.

 Why is playground different in East County San Diego?